 Health Benefits of Nigella Sativa Seed:

 Kalonji has been used as a herbal remedy in a number of traditional medicine systems throughout India and the Middle East for thousands of years - including Unani, Tibb, Ayurveda and Siddha.
 Islamic medicine considers it 'one of the greatest forms of healing medicine'.

-They are loaded with nutrients and traditionally used in both seed and oil form as a diuretic, digestive, anti-diarrhoea, appetite stimulant, analgesic, anti-bacterial and in treating skin disorders.
+They are loaded with nutrients and traditionally used in both seed and oil form as a diuretic, digestive, anti-diarrhoea, appetite stimulant, analgesic, anti-bacterial and in treating skin disorders and high blood pressure.

 A number of modern researchers have also conducted extensive studies on it, indicating it may also be a useful anti-diabetic, anticancer, immuno-modulator, analgesic, antimicrobial & anti-inflammatory just to name a few.

-Some of the most evidence-supported claims currently include:
+Some of the most evidence-supported claims of the health effects of nigella seeds currently include:

 - Strong Antioxidant - rich in polyphenols and tocopherols thought to treat many different conditions.